Families and Weddings, Treading Carefully

 Couples in love must still deal with the reality of their lives, and their families are often upset over how long or short the guest list will be for the wedding.
 Those who are more interested in having a small wedding might find their future in-laws were counting on inviting several hundred people.
 For those who want a large wedding, their discovery might be that their future spouse is not interested in participating in an event of monumental proportions.
 The need to agree on these types of issues can make their future union better, or it could be possible they will choose to remain single after all.

 Many couples find that planning the wedding they want while considering the needs of their family can lead them into a series of overwhelming decisions.
 They might find it is easier to break off their relationship than continue the attempt to merge two families into one happy union.
-Those who choose this path might find it difficult to go back to dating, but VIP is an online resource that can help them move past their broken heart and begin enjoying single life again.
-VIP provides discreet and professional fun dates.
+Those who choose this path might find it difficult to go back to dating, but dating agencies are an online resource that can help them move past their broken heart and begin enjoying single life again.

 Planning a wedding and including the needs and wishes of two families can be one of the most difficult times a modern couples faces, and getting through the preparations can feel like climbing a mountain.
 Those who manage to help each other up the slippery slopes will find it enhances their relationship, but those who are unable to hold on will find their relationship going off the cliff.
 They have the choice to manage the plans as a couple, or they can return to the life of being single and searching for someone new.